Compass Draw

 What is a compass draw in tennis?

 A compass draw is a tournament format where losing players drop into consolation brackets named after compass directions (East, West, North, South, etc.) instead of being eliminated.
-Every player is guaranteed multiple matches regardless of results.
+Every player is guaranteed at least 2 matches regardless of results.

 How many matches does each player get in a compass draw?